LongDelay/spec/README.md

 Steps to make a LongDelay transaction.

 ## 1.
  Construct the transction you want to send in future -- `TX1`.
-It can be any bitcoin transction, include twetch post, or payment.
+It can be any bitcoin transction, including twetch post, or payment.

 ## 2.
   Set the `locktime` of `TX1`.